grafana/mimir/docs/sources/operating-grafana-mimir/horizontal-scaling.md

 ### Scaling down alertmanagers

-**To guarantee no downtime when scaling down [alertmanagers]({{< relref "../architecture/alertmanager.md">}}):**
+Scaling down [Alertmanagers]({{< relref "../architecture/alertmanager.md">}}) can result in downtime.

+Consider the following guidelines when you scale down Alertmanagers:

-- Scale down at most two alertmanagers at the same time.
+- Scale down no more than two alertmanagers at the same time.
-- Ensure at least `-alertmanager.sharding-ring.replication-factor` alertmanager instances are running (three when running Grafana Mimir with the default configuration).
+- Ensure at least `-alertmanager.sharding-ring.replication-factor` Alertmanager instances are running (three when running Grafana Mimir with the default configuration).

-> **Note:** If you enabled [zone-aware replication]({{< relref "./configure-zone-aware-replication.md">}}) for alertmanagers, you can, in parallel, scale down any number of alertmanager instances within one zone at a time.
+> **Note:** If you enabled [zone-aware replication]({{< relref "./configure-zone-aware-replication.md">}}) for Alertmanagers, you can, in parallel, scale down any number of Alertmanager instances within one zone at a time.

 ### Scaling down ingesters

 [Ingesters]({{< relref "../architecture/ingester.md">}}) store recently received samples in memory.
 When an ingester shuts down, because of a scale down operation, the samples stored in the ingester cannot be discarded in order to guarantee no data loss.

-There are two challenges to overcome when scaling down ingesters:
+You might experience the following challenges when you scale down ingesters:

-1. Ensure the ingester blocks are uploaded to the long-term storage before shutting down.
-1. Ensure no query temporarily returns partial results.

-**Ensure ingester blocks are uploaded to the long-term storage before shutting down**:

-By default, when an ingester shuts down, the samples that are stored in the ingester are not uploaded to the long-term storage, which causes the data to be lost.
+- By default, when an ingester shuts down, the samples stored in the ingester are not uploaded to the long-term storage, which causes data loss.

   Ingesters expose an API endpoint [`/ingester/shutdown`]({{< relref "../reference-http-api/_index.md#shutdown">}}) that flushes in-memory time series data from ingester to the long-term storage and unregisters the ingester from the ring.

-After the `/ingester/shutdown` API endpoint successfully returns, the ingester will not receive any write or read request, but the process will not exit.
+  After the `/ingester/shutdown` API endpoint successfully returns, the ingester does not receive write or read requests, but the process will not exit.

-Terminate the process by sending a `SIGINT` or `SIGTERM` signal after the shutdown endpoint returns.
+  You can terminate the process by sending a `SIGINT` or `SIGTERM` signal after the shutdown endpoint returns.

-**Ensure no query temporarily returns partial results**:
+  **To mitigate this challenge, ensure that the ingester blocks are uploaded to the long-term storage before shutting down.**

+- When you scale down ingesters, the querier might temporarily return partial results.

   The blocks an ingester uploads to the long-term storage are not immediately available for querying.
-The [queriers]({{< relref "../architecture/querier.md">}}) and [store-gateways]({{< relref "../architecture/store-gateway.md">}}) take some time before a newly uploaded block is available for querying.
+  It takes the [queriers]({{< relref "../architecture/querier.md">}}) and [store-gateways]({{< relref "../architecture/store-gateway.md">}}) some time before a newly uploaded block is available for querying.
   If you scale down two or more ingesters in a short period of time, queries might return partial results.

 #### Scaling down ingesters deployed in a single zone (default)

-When ingesters are deployed in a single zone, the scale-down procedure requires the following steps:
+Complete the following steps to scale down ingesters deployed in a single zone.

-1. Configure the Grafana Mimir cluster to discover and query new uploaded blocks as quickly as possible:
+1. Configure the Grafana Mimir cluster to discover and query new uploaded blocks as quickly as possible.

-   1. Configure queriers and rulers to always query the long-term storage and to disable ingesters [shuffle sharding]({{< relref "./configure-shuffle-sharding.md">}}) on the read path:
+   a.
+Configure queriers and rulers to always query the long-term storage and to disable ingesters [shuffle sharding]({{< relref "./configure-shuffle-sharding.md">}}) on the read path:
       ```
       -querier.query-store-after=0s
       -querier.shuffle-sharding-ingesters-lookback-period=87600h
       ```
-   1. Configure the compactors to frequently update the bucket index:
+   b.
+Configure the compactors to frequently update the bucket index:
       ```
       -compactor.cleanup-interval=5m
       ```
-   1. Configure the store-gateways to frequently refresh the bucket index and to immediately load all blocks:
+   c.
+Configure the store-gateways to frequently refresh the bucket index and to immediately load all blocks:
       ```
       -blocks-storage.bucket-store.sync-interval=5m
       -blocks-storage.bucket-store.ignore-blocks-within=0s
       ```
-    1. Configure queriers, rulers and store-gateways with reduced TTLs for the metadata cache:
+   d.
+Configure queriers, rulers and store-gateways with reduced TTLs for the metadata cache:
       ```
       -blocks-storage.bucket-store.metadata-cache.bucket-index-content-ttl=1m
       -blocks-storage.bucket-store.metadata-cache.tenants-list-ttl=1m